harishlv777/Capstone_CC_Churn/README.md

 - **Confusion Matrix**: The confusion matrices indicate that models like Random Forest and Gradient Boosting have fewer false positives (class 0 predicted as 1), with SVM and KNN showing more false negatives for class 1.
 - **KNN's recall scores misses majority of actual churners, it is considered riskier for business.**

-- #### Overall, Random Forest stands out as the best-performing model, closely followed by Gradient Boosting, especially in terms of overall accuracy, AUC, and balanced performance across both classes.
+- #### Overall, Random Forest, XGBoost stands out as the best-performing model, closely followed by Gradient Boosting, especially in terms of overall accuracy, AUC, and balanced performance across both classes.

 ## Hyperparameter Tuning
 Used GridSearchCV to fine-tune Random Forest parameters: